billdingwall/Portfolio/src/posts/kava-asset-onboarding.md

 Seeing success with conversion rates on the surge pages, we felt that was enough to expand on the idea and apply that asset and use case focused logic to more complex DeFi strategies that provided more sustainable value to users.
 </blockquote>

-In this case, users supplying BUSD to Kava Lend would earn 5% (which was inline with other Lending products), but if a user used their BUSD to borrow USDX on Kava Mint at 0% interest and a 99% loan to value ratio, then supplied that USDX to Kava Lend, they would earn 20% through the USDX money market on Kava Lend.
-Being Kava's native stable coin, it was overly incentivzed to facilitate more Kava Mint usage.
-This strategy provided BUSD holders with a 4x higher yield than just supplying BUSD direclty to a lending product.
+In this case, users supplying BUSD to Kava Lend would earn 5% (which was inline with other Lending products), but if a user used their BUSD to borrow USDX on Kava Mint at 0% interest and a 99% loan to value ratio, then supplied that USDX to Kava Lend, they would earn 20%+ through the USDX money market on Kava Lend.

+Being Kava’s native stable coin, it was overly incentivized to facilitate more Kava Mint usage.
+This strategy provided BUSD holders with a 2.5x higher yield than just supplying BUSD directly to a lending product.

 <figure class="Article-image">
   <img src="/../../img/kava-onboarding/BUSD-Earn-Strategy.jpg" />
 </figure>

-Collaberating with the dev team, we realized transaction messages for this strategy could be condensed down to a single user action.
-So rather than having a user do upwards of 4 different transactions, we could actually condense it down to 1 or 2, depending on how far down they funnel users alread were.
-We could turn this strategy into a very simple supply & withdraw experince.
+Collaborating with the dev team, we realized transaction messages for this strategy could be condensed down to a single user action.
+So rather than having a user do upwards of 4 different transactions, we could actually condense it down to 1 or 2, depending on how far down they funnel users already were.
+We could turn this strategy into a very simple supply & withdraw experience.

 <figure class="Article-image">
   <img src="/../../img/kava-onboarding/BUSD-Earn-Breakdown.jpg" />
 </figure>

-To continue helping users move along the funnel stages, we also built that into the supply modal using conditional logic depending on the state of the user's wallet.
-For example, IF they weren't connected we prompted them to connect, then chained together other modals required to supply; connect, deposit, supply.
-This pattern could also be applied to other actions on the platform, like supplying to Lend.
+To continue helping users move along the funnel stages, we also built the step logic into the supply modal using depending on the state of the user’s wallet.
+For example, IF they weren’t connected we prompted them to connect, then directly taken to the next step.
+This was a new pattern that could & would also be applied to other actions on the platform, like supplying to Lend.

 <figure class="Article-image">
   <img src="/../../img/kava-onboarding/BUSD-Earn-Modal-Workflow.jpg" />
 </figure>

-The Primary value prop was, simple <b>Earn 4x more with your BUSD</b>.
-Secondary though, this space could also be used to level up our users.
-In surveying our user base and following up with user interviews something we learned was this borrowing was the primary barrier for new users in expanding their DeFi usage.
+The Primary value prop was, simple Earn 2.5x more with your BUSD.
+But in surveying our user base and following up with user interviews something we learned was that borrowing was the primary barrier for new users in expanding their DeFi usage.
 Users that had less than 2 years of experience with DeFi apps often felt intimidated by concept of leveraging their assets.
-So for newer users the value prop was educational on top of being more lucrative.
+So for newer users the value prop was educational on top of being lucrative.
+It was a good opportunity to level up our users, so we continued to look for ways to educate users without
+Among the experience overwhelming.

 <figure class="Article-image">
   <img src="/../../img/kava-onboarding/BUSD-Earn-Learn-More.jpg" />